michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.25 - 2020/11/20 =
+- Fixed a bug that caused textarea form values to have no mark-ups.

 = 3.8.24 - 2020/11/14 =
 - Added the `confirm` argument for the `submit` field type.